 Our backgrounds and diving experiences are very diverse but our passion for the ocean brought us together.

 Who were our mentors?

-Laura, the Science and Planning Officer, is in charge of the volunteers.
+Laura, the Conservation & Monitoring manager, is in charge of the volunteers.
 She does most of the lectures and makes sure we complete tasks and schedules are followed on time.

 Ceasar also did some of our lectures and led us in a lot of underwater exercises that involved survey methodologies.

 Alfred and Brian were our dive instructors and they did a lot of the underwater exercises with us.
 Some of us who were taking additional courses were also certified by Alfred.